memN0ps/redlotus-rs/README.md

 4. Boot from the USB drive

+    4.1.
+The following is required for VMware Workstation:

     * VMware Workstation: `VM -> Settings -> Hardware -> Add -> Hard Disk -> Next -> SCSI or NVMe (Recommended) -> Next -> Use a physical disk (for advanced users) -> Next -> Device: PhysicalDrive1 and Usage: Use entire disk -> Next -> Finish.`

     * Start VM by clicking `Power On to Firmware`